-The document looks to set out how the Trustees' policy on stewardship and engagement has been implemented during the reporting period.
-Where relevant, the document describes the areas of the portfolio where stewardship and engagement are most likely to be financially material.
-Disclosed is also the Trustees' opinion on the outcomes of voting and engagement activity for managers that hold listed equities, where stewardship and engagement are most relevant within the portfolio.
+The Statement looks to set out how the Trustee's policy on stewardship and engagement has been implemented during the reporting period.
+Where relevant, the Statement describes the areas of the portfolio where stewardship and engagement are most likely to be financially material.
+Disclosed is also the Trustee's opinion on the outcomes of voting and engagement activity for managers that hold listed equities, where stewardship and engagement are most relevant within the portfolio.

-Overall, the Trustees are comfortable that the voting and engagement policies set out in the SIP have been properly adhered to over the period.
+Overall, the Trustee is comfortable that the voting and engagement policies set out in the SIP have been properly adhered to over the period.